ProgrammerAL/Presentations-2025/denver-dev-day-june-2025/azure-managed-identities/presentation.md

 - Abstraction over a Service Principal
 - Only works for Azure Managed Services
   - You don't see Client Secret
+- Used by your app to authenticate to Azure Services
+  - Exactly like a Service Principal

 ---

 # "Managed" means...

 - Microsoft does the hard work
   - Specific to Azure
-- Managed Identitied authenticate to "Managed" PaaS Services like:
+- Managed Identitied authenticate to "Managed" Services like:
-  - Managed SQL Server
+  - Azure SQL Managed Instance
   - Storage Accounts
   - Service Bus
   - Key Vault